Applying to TRUST

 XIII.
 Participate in requirements of your TRUST state, first year campus, and Seattle as your second year campus: For more information please refer to the TRUST curriculum website.

-* This is a broad learning plan which includes basic TRUST requirements for three UWSOM campuses: Montana (Bozeman), Eastern Washington (Spokane) and Western Washington (Seattle).
+* This is a broad learning plan which includes basic TRUST requirements for five UWSOM campuses: Montana (Bozeman), Eastern Washington (Spokane), Western Washington (Seattle), Idaho (Moscow), and Wyoming (Laramie).
 Please refer to the TRUST curriculum website for more information, some TRUST program requirements vary at each first year campus.